lancedb/lancedb/docs/src/fts.md

 # Full-text search

-LanceDB provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+LanceDB provides support for full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy) (currently Python only), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.
+Our goal is to push the FTS integration down to the Rust level in the future, so that it's available for JavaScript users as well.

 A hybrid search solution combining vector and full-text search is also on the way.

-Full-text search support is currently Python only.
-Our aim is to push the FTS integration down to the Rust level in the future, so that it's available for JavaScript users as well.

 ## Installation